coryarcangel/rodeo-lets-play/README.md

 3. You can alter video quality settings as needed.
 4. Save.

+## Monitor Config
+* Update the MONITORS variable in config.py with a list of up to 3 monitor names and their sizes (get names from xrandr)

 Cuda Version 9.0.176
 OpenCV Version 2.4.9.1 (from `dpkg -l | grep libopencv`) Might need to start redis on computer start (in the redis docs)